HeyHeyHayHay/Hacking-Challenge/README.txt

 Use the html files to do Encryption or Decryption.
 Web browsers can open html files.
 Enter your text and key and press the button.

-Or use the JavaScript file (superTopSecretEncryption) if you need to make your own modifications to the code.
+Use the JavaScript or Python file (superTopSecretEncryption) if you need to make your own modifications to the code.
-JavaScript can be opened in a text editor online or downloaded.
-To run JavaScript you either need a runtime environment such as node.js or use an online resource.
+To edit and run you code you might need to download some software or use a website online.

 Every coding file should have some comments explaining the function.
 The superTopSecretEncryption contains an example encryption and decryption at the beginning